microsoft/iot-curriculum/labs/iot/environment_monitor/readme.md

 [Develop IoT solutions with Azure IoT Central](https://docs.microsoft.com/learn/paths/develop-iot-solutions-with-azure-iot-central/?WT.mc_id=iotcurriculum-github-jabenn)

 Azure IoT Central has a free tier for up to 2 devices.
 If you want to add more devices, you will need to pay per device per month.
 You can find pricing details on the [Azure IoT Central pricing page](https://azure.microsoft.com/pricing/details/iot-central/?WT.mc_id=iotcurriculum-github-jabenn).

+All the documentation for IoT Central is available in the [Microsoft IoT Central docs](https://docs.microsoft.com/azure/iot-central/?WT.mc_id=iotcurriculum-github-jabenn).
+Refer to these docs for the latest up-to date information on using IoT Central.

 ## Pre-requisites